MakerSpace10/A.T.L.A.S.-Arduino/README.md

 After the code previosly mentioned, it becomes very different based on what task it's doing.
 See the [How to Mechatronics](https://howtomechatronics.com/tutorials/arduino/arduino-wireless-communication-nrf24l01-tutorial/#:~:text=nRF24L01%20Transceiver%20Module,-Let's%20take%20a&text=It%20uses%20the%202.4%20GHz,2.4%20%E2%80%93%202.5GHz%20ISM%20band) guide for the full explanation.

 Both the transceiver and the Nunchuck operate with 3.3v.
 The Arduino Uno only has one 3.3v pin; plugging both into the same pin would draw too much current (mA).
 This could damage the board.
 I found it's better to use the 5v pin and add a voltage regulator before adding the pins for the transeciver and the Nunchuck.
 This brings the voltage to the needed 3.3v while also making more current (mA) avalible to the curcit.
 When using a breadboard, select three rows (one for GND, one for input VCC, and one for output VCC).
 The regulator will connect to all three.
 Follow it [guide](https://www.youtube.com/watch?v=zMA1PjUn87g) for a visual representation.
 Remember to add the 10 uF capasitor after the regulator and before the transeciver/Nunchuck.
+The rest of the code is in the "Code/FinalRemote" and "Code/Receiver" folders.

 ## Robot